hafniatimes/hafniatimes.github.io/STYLE.md

  illegal( immigrant)s                | people living [somewhere] illegally men, women                          | males, females

-Be particularly careful with referring to people “victims”.
+Be particularly careful with referring to people as “victims”; “survivors” is generally an adequate substitute.

 By using an adjective rather than a noun for your description, you describe a trait instead of defining an identity.